meowmeowhappykitten/RubyNoteGollum/Ruby-on-Rails.md

 -URL can be redirected by get '/all' => redirect ('/tweets')

 -Set root path with root to: "tweets#index", can link with root_path

+-Nested Routes look like
+resources :zombies do
+  resources :tweets
+end
+and remember to update the controller
+def show
+   @tweet = @zombie.tweets.find(params[:id])
+end